netj/3x/docs/tutorial/README.md

 Next, suppose we want to measure the wall clock time as well as the number of compares and array accesses to finish each sorting algorithm.
-We can tell 3X to look for lines that match specific patterns in the output of our program to extract the values of interest.
+We can tell <span class="sans-serif">3X</span> to look for lines that match specific patterns in the output of our program to extract the values of interest.
 These patterns can be specified in [Perl regular expressions](http://perldoc.perl.org/perlre.html#Regular-Expressions) syntax.
-The following steps will show how exactly we can tell 3X to extract the values of interest in the case of this experiment with sorting algorithms.
+The following steps will show how exactly we can tell <span class="sans-serif">3X</span> to extract the values of interest in the case of this experiment with sorting algorithms.

 ##### Output 1. `sortingTime`

 The wall clock time it takes for sorting the input array is what we are mostly interested in in this experiment.
 We measure this time in our program in seconds and print that out in a line that begins with `sorting time (s): `.
-Therefore, 3X can easily extract the value that follows if we define the output variable as shown in the following command:
+Therefore, <span class="sans-serif">3X</span> can easily extract the value that follows if we define the output variable as shown in the following command:

 ```bash
 3x define output  'inputTime(s)'  extract  'sorting time \(s\): '  '.+'  ''